Skip to main content

 • In the Set permissions step, you have two options:

 • Attach policies directly: Search for and attach policies that grant the necessary permissions to use Amazon Bedrock.
+A simple policy to invoke a specific foundation model will look like:

 • Add user to group: If you have an existing group with appropriate permissions, you can select that group.